 He lists a few crowning achievements: the record level of design execution, industry defining technology like available Super Cruise™ driver assistance feature† and curved OLED display, exclusive AKG† sound systems and improved third-row leg room.
 That’s the beauty of what David describes as the “catch all” role of product manager.
 He gets to be excited about everything.

 Map coverage available in the United States, Puerto Rico and Canada.

 AKG is a trademark of AKG Acoustics GmbH, registered in the United States and/or other countries.

-Even while using the Super Cruise driver assistance feature, always pay attention while driving and do not use a hand-held device.
-Visit cadillacsupercruise.com for compatible highways and more information.
+Even while using the Super Cruise driver-assistance feature, always pay attention while driving and do not use a hand-held device.
+Visit cadillacsupercruise.com for compatible roads and more information.
 Requires properly equipped vehicle, active Super Cruise subscription, working electrical system, cell reception, and GPS signal.

 The Manufacturer’s Suggested Retail Price excludes destination freight charge, tax, title, license, dealer fees and optional equipment.
 Click here to see all Cadillac vehicles’ destination freight charges.

 Read the vehicle Owner's Manual for important feature limitations and information.

 Functionality varies by model.
 Full functionality requires compatible Bluetooth® and smartphone, and USB connectivity for some devices.

 Vehicle user interface is a product of Apple® and its terms and privacy statements apply.
 Requires compatible iPhone® and data plan rates apply.
 Apple CarPlay is a trademark of Apple, Inc. Siri, iPhone and Apple Music are trademarks of Apple, Inc, registered in the U.S. and other countries.